Abhish-ek1/e-commerce/README.md

-User can be added through seeder and Registration form Admin can be added through seeder
+User and products can be added through seeder and Registration form Admin can be added through seeder

 Costom auth used

+Costom middleware